A Resource from T.Marie Hilton's Clerical Advantage Online Technology Services

 Computers & Other Hardware In My Office

 Laptop Computer: Because I often work from places other than my home office, I needed a reliable laptop that is able to run my graphics programs as well.
 I purchased my Macbook refurbished directly from the Apple Certified Refurbished website.
-It was re-boxed and like new when I received it and has been a real workhorse on the go for me.
+It was re-boxed and like new when I received it and has been a real workhorse for me.
+In fact I just retired my Windows desktop and strictly use the Macbook now.

 Printer: I run a paperless office, so a printer isn’t an absolute necessity, however I like having one on hand in case a client needs me to print and mail something.
 It doesn’t happen often, but it’s the reason there is a printer in my office.